Felisobio/Devop_Project/README.md

       sudo systemctl reload apache2

       2. Lastly, let's generate a PHP script to validate the correct installation and configuration of PHP on your server.
-With a designated location for your website's files and folders, we'll craft a PHP test scrip              to ensure Apache can adeptly handle and process requests for PHP files.
+With a designated location for your website's
+      files and folders, we'll craft a PHP test script to ensure Apache can adeptly handle and process requests for PHP files.

       Create a new file named index.php inside your custom web root folder: